Skip to content

 What is Spectroscopy?

-NIR and FT-IR are used to identify adulteration in a wide range of food products such as herbs, spices, wine, oils and rice.
+Identification of authenticity in products such as herbs, spices, cocoa, oils and rice.

 Safety